drwangusm/FRNet/README.md

 - [STBD-08](https://pan.baidu.com/s/1p9yygeBTTutSykQpaoVZ2Q?pwd=254u)
 - [SCB-dataset3](https://pan.baidu.com/s/18VymPILVSuXFrtv3s6I8-Q?pwd=fdcb)

+Thanks to the authors for providing the open access STBD-08 and SCB-dataset3 dataset.

 # Running
 ## Modify configs
 You can modify the configuration of the parameters in the XXX.yaml for different dataset.